Efficient Defence against Misbehaving TCP Receiver DoS Attacks: Introduction

-{\bf Contributions.} The contributions of this paper are three-fold: (1) A formal treatment to the security problem of malicious TCP receivers is given; (2) two provably-secure protocols to solve the problem are proposed and the proposed protocols are reasonably efficient to be incorporated into the TCP protocol; (3) two solutions are proposed to (partially) solve the man-in-the-middle attack problem in which the misbehaving TCP receiver has some agents installed close to the sender to help it deceive the sender; to the best of our knowledge, we are the first to provide solutions to the problem of man-in-the-middle attacks in the context of misbehaving TCP receivers.
+{\bf Contributions.} The contributions of this paper are two-fold: (1) A formal treatment to the security problem of malicious TCP receivers is given, which is a key step for achieving provable security \cite{GM84,KM07}.
+This paper gives the first formal security model in the literature for the misbehaving TCP receiver problem.
+(2) A provably-secure protocol to solve the problem is proposed and the proposed construction is the first provably secure solution for the misbehaving TCP receiver problem.
+Besides, the protocol is reasonably efficient to be incorporated into the TCP protocol; empirical studies are also done to show that the proposed solution is practical in terms of computation, communication and storage overhead.
+Furthermore, the TCP sender in the VSR protocol does not need to store any TCP segment or its tag in order to verify the validity of the receiver's VSR proof for that segment.
+In other words, no storage is required at the TCP sender or receiver.

+While the problem considered in this paper is mainly in the context of network security, we give a cryptographic treatment to this problem, including the formal security model and cryptographic solution.
+The efficiency of the proposed solution could possibly weaken the folklore impression in the network community that cryptography can seldom be applied to network security in a light-weight manner.

 The organization of the paper is as follows.
-A formal security model, along with possible security notions for VSR, is given in Section \ref{sect:security-model}.
-Section \ref{sect:construction} presents the two VSR protocols proposed and section \ref{sect:man-in-the-middle} shows two variants of the VSR protocol given in section \ref{ssect:construction-aa} which defend against the man-in-the-middle attacks.
+A formal security model, along with possible security notions for the VSR protocol, is given in Section \ref{sect:security-model}.
+Section \ref{sect:construction} presents the VSR protocol.
+The computation and communication overhead of the proposed protocol is discussed in Section \ref{sect:compute}, along with other practical considerations such as incremental deployment.
+Section \ref{sect:related-work} discusses related work in the literature.